Previous | Contents | Next

 WXWIN containing the path to the installation directory of wxWidgets, run

 Contrib\NSIS Menu\wx\wxbuild.bat and build NSIS as usual.

-Important notes for Microsoft Visual C++ 6.0 users: The latest Platform SDK must be installed before building.
+Important notes for Microsoft Visual C++ 6.0 users: The 2003 Platform SDK must be installed before building, you can download it here or order it on CD.
 Because of flaws in the libraries distributed with Microsoft Visual C++ 6.0, not installing the Platform SDK will result in crashes when using the CopyFiles command.
 See this forum topic for more information.
 Installing the Processor Pack is highly recommended to decrease the size of the installer overhead.

 As of NSIS 2.01, the compiler, makensis, also compiles on POSIX platforms.
 POSIX platforms include Linux, *BSD, Mac OS X and others.
 Since the generated installer will eventually run on Windows, a cross-compiler is needed in order to compile them.

 The command line option XGCC_W32_PREFIX could be used to explicitly select a specific win32 targeted cross compiler.
 The value of XGCC_W32_PREFIX has to be the prefix of the toolchain.
 For example XGCC_W32_PREFIX=i686-w64-mingw32 would deploy the win32 targeted MinGW-w64 cross compiler if it is available on the build system.